 Article XIII: Appeals

-All appeals to the PEP shall be served on the person designated by the Chancellor to receive such appeals.
-The Chancellor shall be authorized to establish and publish appropriate rules for the processing of appeals.
+Procedures and requirements for appeals to the PEP filed pursuant to New York Education Law section 2590-l(1) are set forth in Part 113 of the State Education Commissioner’s Regulations.
+The PEP shall consider and determine such appeals in accordance with such regulations.

 Article XIV: Contracts and Settlements

-14.1 Contracts
+14.1.
+Contracts

 The Chancellor shall present contracts to the PEP for its approval in the following circumstances: where the contract is let by a procurement method other than competitive sealed bidding pursuant to New York Education Law Section 2590-h; where the contract provides for technical, consultant or personal services; where the value of the contract exceeds or projects an annual expenditure exceeding one million dollars; or where the value of a contract awarded to a single entity exceeds one million dollars annually.

-14.2 Settlements
+14.2.
+Settlements

 Prior to approving the settlement of litigation where the settlement would significantly impact the provision of educational services or programming within the City School District, the Chancellor shall present the proposed settlement to the PEP for its approval.